 check out the detailed guide to move your blog to Digital Ocean, and sign up for Digital Ocean using this link which gives you a $10 off for your first month with them.

-We get a small kickback from the company which we’ll consider as a gift from your side as a ‘thank you’ for writing this guide.
-Even if you don’t want to I’ll still be happy to recommend Digital Ocean to everyone has wants to grow their fish in a bigger pond.
+We get a small kickback from the company, which we’ll consider as a gift from your side as a ‘thank you’ for writing this guide.
+Even if you don’t want to, I’ll still be happy to recommend Digital Ocean to everyone has wanted to grow their fish in a bigger pond.

 Get more stuff like this